microchip-pic-avr-examples/pic16f18146-hw-parity-mplab-mcc/README.md

 # HW Parity Calculation with SPI/MSSP and CLC on PIC16F18146

 A parity bit is a simple way to protect a chunk of data against single bit transmit errors.
-The parity bit is used to ensure the number of 1s present in the stream is even or odd (dependent on the receiver).
-The parity bit is then checked to verify that the number of 1s present in the data is as expected.
+The parity bit is used to ensure the number of ones present in the stream is even or odd (dependent on the receiver).
+The parity bit is then checked to verify that the number of ones present in the data is as expected.
 If it is not, then a single bit error has occurred during transmission and the data is considered to be corrupted.
 Calculating this in software is straightforward, but is a slow process.
 Instead, a Host Synchronous Serial Port Module (MSSP) peripheral paired with a Configurable Logic Cell (CLC) can be used to significantly accelerate the calculation.
 This program will measure this time difference and print it to a serial terminal for comparison.

 ## Software Used
 - [MPLAB® X IDE 6.0.5 or newer](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide?utm_source=GitHub&utm_medium=&utm_campaign=MCU8_MMTCha_pic181xx&utm_content=pic16f18146-hw-parity-mplab-mcc-github)